mawlid1431/News-detection/PRESENTATION_GUIDE.md

 ## 📋 **Executive Presentation Overview**

-This guide provides a structured approach to presenting Trustify AI to judges, highlighting technical innovation, practical impact, and competitive advantages.
+This guide provides a structured approach to presenting Accurify.AI to judges, highlighting technical innovation, practical impact, and competitive advantages.
 The presentation follows a compelling narrative arc: **Problem → Solution → Innovation → Impact**.

 ---